Crieff Junction Railway: Gleneagles hotel

 To encourage a wealthy tourist trade, the Caledonian Railway decided to construct a luxury hotel at Gleneagles; it was to be built with an associated golf course.
 A subsidiary company called Gleneagles Limited was set up in 1913 to manage the construction, but the outbreak of World War I caused the suspension of the project during hostilities.
 The hotel was opened in 1924; during the construction process, the railways of Great Britain had been "grouped" under the Railways Act 1921, and the Caledonian Railway was a constituent of the new London, Midland and Scottish Railway (LMS); the Gleneagles Hotel passed to the ownership of the LMS.

 During World War II, the hotel closed and became a military hospital and, subsequently, a rehabilitation centre for miners.
 It reopened as a hotel in May 1947.

 The hotel had a siding connection for goods transfer throughout the lifetime of the Crieff branch line.

 Absorption

-The Crieff Junction Railway was absorbed by the Scottish Central Railway on 29 June 1865.
+The Crieff Junction Railway was absorbed by the Scottish Central Railway by the Scottish Central and Crieff Junction Railways Amalgamation Act 1865 (28 & 29 Vict. c. cxxxiv) on 29 June 1865.

 Closure

 There were attempts to make the line more profitable, specifically with the introduction diesel railcars in the late 1950s; two additional halts were opened on the line, at Pittenzie and Strageath.
-Nonetheless the line was heavily loss-making, and it was closed as part of the process of rationalisation of the railways known as the Beeching Axe; the closure took effect on 6 July 1964.
+Nonetheless, the line was heavily loss-making, and it was closed as part of the process of rationalisation of the railways known as the Beeching Axe; the closure took effect on 6 July 1964.
 The track was lifted the following year.